-Due to the current restrictions on travel, the timeline to utilize funds awarded has been extended.
-Funds received from this grant must be used for activities proposed in this application.
-Travel for this international activity must initiate prior to the end of FY22 or June 30, 2022.
+Due to current international travel challenges, the timeline to utilize funds awarded in 2022 has been extended.
+Funds received within the 2022 grant cycle must be used for activities specified in the original proposal materials.
+Travel for this international activity must initiate prior to the end of FY23 or June 30, 2023.

 Eligibility is limited to tenured or tenure-track faculty members at KU who engage in humanities research.
 Such faculty do not have to occupy faculty lines in explicitly “humanities” schools or departments.
 Applicants must seek funding to pursue research on an international topic that will result in a scholarly publication.
 Preference will be given to faculty in the first five years of their scholarly career and to tenured faculty who are developing new lines of research.
 Applicants who have not received summer international research grants from International Affairs in the past three summers will receive priority.
 Grant recipients will be asked to submit a one-page report on research activities and outcomes and to acknowledge the support of International Affairs in resulting publications.
-International Affairs may request grant recipients to offer a presentation on their research to the campus community up to two years post-award.
+International Affairs may request grant recipients to offer a presentation on their research to the campus community or serve on future grant selection committees up to three years post-award.

 - Submit an official letter of request (not to exceed three single-spaced pages).
 Include specifics of the planned research such as the nature of the topic and its importance, plans for publication and/or inclusion in teaching, the research site, the length of the stay abroad, etc.).

 - Submit a two-page curriculum vitae, a budget, information on other sources of support or potential support and an endorsement from the applicant’s department chair.

 - If applicants have previously received an award from this fund, an additional one-page statement of the results of the activities and publications accomplished as a result of that award is required.